Many personal trainers will agree that bodybuilders tend to spend too little time on exercises that specifically target the serratus anterior muscle.

 Best of all, these are very effective exercises that you can easily perform on your back and chest days.

-Make sure you only pick three or four of them each time, as it shouldn't take that much to gain more muscle strength.
+Make sure you only pick three or four of them each time, as it should take less to gain muscle strength, and add your favorite pre-workout supplements into your weekly routine for energy, focus, pump, and concentration.

 And if you’re brave enough, then connect with us on social media and send us some before and after photos.